Consensys/doc.goquorum/docs/GetStarted/Install.md

 !!! note

     We recommend installing from official containers or release binaries rather than building from source.
-If you build from source, use the [this version of Go](https://github.com/ConsenSys/quorum/blob/master/go.mod).
+If you build from source, use Go version 1.15 or later.

 1. Clone the repository and build the source: